antonioborondo/batch_file_renamer/readme.md

 - C++ library consumed by C# using P/Invoke.
 - C++ packages managed with Conan.
 - C# packages managed with NuGet.
-- Unit tests implemented with Google Test.
+- C++ unit tests implemented with Google Test.
 - CI implemented with AppVeyor.

 ## Libraries